FuzzyGamesOn/Pokemon-TCG-Ages-Manual/manual_pokemontcgages_fuzzy/hooks/README.md

 _See [Forcing certain locations to have certain items based on options](#forcing-certain-locations-to-have-certain-items-based-on-options)._

 ### Write the player's starting items, etc. to slot data
-_Works in both of these with no changes, so I split my example between them.
+_Works in both of these with no changes, so I picked before.
+You can pick either.
 Also, this step is basically just "write stuff to slot data for the client"._
 - [hooks/World.py](manual_pokemontcgages_fuzzy/hooks/World.py) -> `before_fill_slot_data`
 - [hooks/World.py](manual_pokemontcgages_fuzzy/hooks/World.py) -> `after_fill_slot_data`